NEWS AND EVENTS

 Fifty years ago every breast cancer, regardless of its size, was treated by surgically removing the entire breast, the underlying muscles and all of the underarm lymph nodes, as well as with radiation and chemotherapy.

-Today, such surgery is much less common, and chemotherapy can often be avoided when the cancer has not spread beyond the breast.
+Today, such surgery is much less common.
+Chemotherapy can often be avoided when cancer has not spread beyond the breast.

 That means a quicker return to normal daily life, at work and home, without the side effects.